steliosg23/PDS-A2/README.md

   Submission notebook for a model finetuned with more methods (eg early stopping, learning rate scheduler) on the **initial training set** using PubMedBERT.
   The model was initiated from the benchmark model and is developed further in order to make the best submission possible for the **Food Hazard Detection Challenge**.

-Regarding the aforementioned issue with stacking loss, please refer to the diagram below for further clarification.
+Regarding the previously mentioned issue with stacking loss, please refer to the diagram below for further clarification.

+It can be observed that the average loss for the SciBERT and BioBERT models decreases towards zero, indicating better generalization.
+This is further supported by the performance scores achieved on the unlabeled validation data.

 ![Average loss in "Product" class for Bert Models](Plots%20and%20Schemas/average_loss_comparison_all_models.png)